shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-nsg-quickstart-portal.md

 <properties
-   pageTitle="Apertura de puertos a una máquina virtual mediante Azure Portal | Microsoft Azure" description="Aprenda a abrir un puerto o crear un punto de conexión a la máquina virtual Windows con el modelo de implementación de Resource Manager en Azure Portal" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Open ports to a VM using the Azure portal | Microsoft Azure" description="Learn how to open a port / create an endpoint to your Windows VM using the resource manager deployment model in the Azure Portal" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"